odoo/documentation/content/applications/finance/expenses/post_expenses.rst

 Post expenses
 =============

-Once an expense report is :ref:`approved <expenses/approve>`, the next step is to post the expense report to the proper accounting journal.
+Once an expense report is :doc:`approved <../expenses/approve_expenses>`, the next step is to post the expense report to the proper accounting journal.

 .. important::
    To post expense reports to an accounting journal, the user **must** have the following